Learning Outcomes

 Introduction

 This article examines the offence of simple criminal damage contrary to section 1(1) of the Criminal Damage Act 1971 (CDA 1971).
 Understanding this offence is essential for SQE1 as it involves core principles of actus reus, mens rea, and specific statutory defences.
-You will need to identify these elements in factual scenarios and apply the relevant legal rules.
 Simple criminal damage occurs when a person intentionally or recklessly destroys or damages property belonging to another, without a lawful excuse.
+In practice, simple criminal damage is an either way offence but is treated as a summary offence where the value of the damaged or destroyed property does not exceed £5,000; by contrast, arson (criminal damage by fire) is treated as an either way offence regardless of value.
+The lawful excuse defence in s 5 applies to simple criminal damage and simple arson, but not to aggravated criminal damage or aggravated arson.

 Actus Reus